 About Assoc.
 Professor Anne Maxwell

-Her most recent monograph (with Josephine Croci) is Shifting Focus Colonial Australian Photography 1850-1920 (2015).
+Anne Maxwell's most recent monograph is Women Photographers of the Pacific World, 1857–1930 (2020).
 She has published many journal articles and essays on British, and Australian and NZ Colonial literature, and on race theory and American Visual Cultures.
 She teaches Postcolonial and Global literature contemporary American literature and American literature of the nineteenth and twentieth centuries.